Our team often talks about the science behind EPIOLOGY and its patented natural active ingredient IDP®, which stands for immune defense proteins.

 - The first lines of defense are its antioxidant and antimicrobial activity

-- The second line of defense is its anti-inflammatory activities
+- The second line of defense is its skin calming anti-redness activities

 - It’s clinically proven